HD 155876

 HD 155876, also known as Gliese 661, is a nearby binary star system, consisting of two very similar red dwarfs, located in the constellation Hercules.

 The star's duplicity was discovered by the Dutch astronomer Gerard Kuiper in 1934 in a systematic survey for duplicity of the known stars within about 25 parsecs from the Sun, carried out with the 36-inch telescope of the Lick Observatory.
-HD 155876 is the nearest "true" (i. e. not brown dwarf) star system in Hercules, however, there is brown dwarf in this constellation, located closer: WISE 1741+2553.
+HD 155876 is the nearest "true" (i. e. not brown dwarf) star system in Hercules; however, there is a brown dwarf in this constellation located closer, WISE 1741+2553.